Introduction

 Although the programme is primarily aimed at Scandinavian perfusionist, it is fully open to international applicants.
 Since 2007 the programme has been fully accredited by the European Board of Cardiovascular Perfusion (EBCP), and around 150 perfusionists have graduated from this institution.

 From summer 2026, the education will undergo structural changes.
-The perfusionist education will be split into:
+The overall education as cardiovascular perfusionist will be split into:

 • A theoretical master’s education at Aarhus University

-• A practical education organised by Aarhus University Hospital
+• A clinical specialist programme organised by Aarhus University Hospital

 All theoretical lectures, wet labs, supervision and joint activities will continue to take place physically at Aarhus University Hospital, and the overall theoretical content will remain the same as before.
 Practical training and parts of the theoretical instruction must be carried out in the students' home department.

-The practical part of the education takes place at the hospital where the student is employed as a full-time trainee perfusionist.
+The Clinical Specialist Programme in Cardiovascular Perfusion takes place at the hospital where the student is employed as a full-time trainee perfusionist.
 Practical training is an essential part of the perfusionist education programme and a prerequisite for obtaining the European Board of Cardiovascular Perfusion (EBCP) certification.

-We recommend that students follow the practical education alongside with the theoretical master’s programme at Aarhus University.
+We recommend that students follow this programme alongside with the theoretical master’s programme at Aarhus University.
 The combination of clinical training and concurrent theoretical courses provides a strong learning environment where theory and practice are closely integrated.

 Download logbook